 At my local Target store, I noticed the dollar shelves being lined with back-to-school junk and all of the bathing suits had red labels screaming, Buy me!
 Summer is ending!”
 As my summer vacation period comes to a close, all of my friends that will now go to college start to post on Facebook about how wonderful (or not) their summer has been and just how excited they are about school starting up again or how wonderful they think life on a college campus is going to be.

-Most of my friend completed their regular high school education but I managed to meet all of California’s GED requirements and prep courses from MyCareerTools helped me to earn my GED diploma fast and with flying colors!
-I didn’t need to take any college admission test like the SAT as my GED scores were top-notch.
+Most of my friends completed their regular high school education, but I managed to meet all of California’s GED requirements and earned my GED diploma fast and with flying colors!
+I didn’t need to take any college admission tests like the SAT, as my GED scores were top-notch.
 I’m “College-Ready”, they say!

 That being said, I remember watching all of the shelves at our local Office Depot load up with binders and scissors and feeling a restriction at the back of my throat.
 With each new “Back to School” sign, I saw the clock ticking another hour closer to the end of summer and the beginning of school.
 I felt my summer moments slip right through the fingers of my memory.
 Now, a soon-to-be-junior in college, I feel the same helplessness as a third-grader in elementary school.

 When I see families waving at their children from their rearview mirrors, I can’t help but empathize with the young freshmen – for some, this is the first time mom and dad have left them.
 I can see the same sense of loss, distress, and utter confusion in the eyes of these students as I see in the photographs of adoptees on adoption day.

 I watch as everyone around me trades in their bathing suits and flowy summer outfits for something more studious and preppy.
 I can’t help but wonder if I am the only one who is still trying to hold on to summer before it runs away and abandons us in the shadow of fall’s fiery leaves…”